 One of the most beautiful things about breastfeeding is that it is virtually FREE.
 You DON'T NEED ANY GADGETS, special creams, pillows, or gimmicks to make milk or nurse your baby.
 There are some physical things that may be helpful, however not one of them is necessary.

 There is one exception to this rule.
 There is one other "thing" you need, though it's not a "thing" it's a "who".
 You need SUPPORT, and maybe a little knowledge too.
 The KEY for successful breastfeeding is surrounding yourself with the RIGHT support at the RIGHT TIME.
 Find your village before you need it.
 Join a support community (like our Successful Breastfeeding Community on Facebook), attend a mother to mother support group, and work with a lactation counselor (someone like me) before your baby arrives.
 Then you'll have your support in place before you have questions so you don't need to go blindly searching for answers.
 (I highly recommend straying away from google when you need support.)

-Ok, so there are a few things I do think can add a level of convenience to breastfeeding.
-Some extra stuff that may make breastfeeding a little easier, and more comfortable.
+However, there are a few things that can add a level of convenience to breastfeeding.
+Some extra stuff that may make breastfeeding a little easier and more comfortable.

 Purpose: To help break up clogs in your milk ducts.